Nine beaches to choose from

 L'Esquirol Beach has a sailing school and the best selection of watersports.
 There are also options for a quiet escape, where you can enjoy the wild nature of the area, such as Cavet Beach.
 For some shade try the beautiful El Raco beach, which is lined with pines.
-Wherever you choose to sunbathe in Cambrils, all beaches have lifeguards and slope gently into the sea so are safe for taking a dip.
+Wherever you choose to sunbathe in Cambrils on your Costa Dorada holidays, all beaches have lifeguards and slope gently into the sea so are safe for taking a dip.

 Tour the town

 Wandering around Cambril's cobbled streets you'll come across many examples of the town's history and fishing heritage in the form of old buildings and modern sculptures.
 The History Museum of Cambrils is worth a trip if you want to find out more and is located within an old lighthouse in the port area.

 Cambrils is still a working fishing village and the Moll de Ponent pier is an ideal place to watch the fishermen at work.
 It takes 10 minutes to stroll to the end, where you'll find a small red lighthouse, while the views of the town from out at sea are magnificent.

 The townsfolk's pride and joy is El Pescador Park near the marina, which is full of Mediterranean and tropical plants and has a children's play area and a cafeteria.
 During July additional family activities are put on here.
 Newer and much larger, El Parc del Pinaret is great for a jog or cycle and also has a small play area.